Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Introduction

 where $\Gamma^e$ and $\Gamma^d$ are the sets of all deterministic (and Borel measurable) functions from $\mathbb{M}$ to $\mathbb{X}$ and from $\mathbb{X}$ to $\mathbb{M}$, respectively.
-As observed from the definition in \eqref{eq:nashEquilibrium}, under the Nash equilibrium, each individual player chooses an optimal strategy given the strategy chosen by the other player.
+As observed from the definition in \eqref{eq:nashEquilibrium}, under a Nash equilibrium, each individual player chooses an optimal strategy given the strategy chosen by the other player.

-The quantized nature of Nash equilibria for cheap talk problem \cite{SignalingGames} motivates the following definition of a scalar quantizer. \begin{defn} An $N$-cell scalar quantizer, $q$, is a (Borel) measurable mapping from $\mathbb{M}=\mathbb{R}$ to the set $\{1,2,\dots,N\}$ characterized by a measurable partition $\{B_1,B_2,\dots,B_N\}$ such that $B_i=\{x\,|\,q(x)=i\}$ for $i=1,2,\dots,M$.
-The $B_i$ are called the cells (or bins) of $q$. \end{defn}
+The quantized nature of Nash equilibria for cheap talk problem \cite{SignalingGames} motivates the following definition of a scalar quantizer. \begin{definition} An $N$-cell scalar quantizer, $q$, is a (Borel) measurable mapping from $\mathbb{M}=\mathbb{R}$ to the set $\{1,2,\dots,N\}$ characterized by a measurable partition $\{B_1,B_2,\dots,B_N\}$ such that $B_i=\{x\,|\,q(x)=i\}$ for $i=1,2,\dots,M$ and that bin probabilities are strictly positive.
+The $B_i$ are called the bins (or cells) of $q$. \end{definition}

-Due to results obtained in \cite{SignalingGames} and \cite{tacWorkArxiv}, we know that the encoder policy consists of convex cells (bins) at a Nash equilibrium\footnote{We note that, unlike Crawford and Sobel's simultaneous Nash equilibrium formulation, if one considers a Stackelberg formulation (see \cite[p.133]{basols99} for a definition), then the problem reduces to a classical communication problem since the encoder is then committed a priori and the equilibrium is not quantized; i.e., there exist affine equilibria \cite{tacWorkArxiv,dynamicGameArxiv,CedricWork,akyolITapproachGame,omerHierarchial}.
-Recently, the problem of strategical coordination has been considered in \cite{frenchGroupITlimits}; specifically, the information design and a point-to-point strategic source-channel coding problems (originated from the Bayesian persuasion game \cite{bayesianPersuasion}) between an encoder and a decoder with non-aligned utility functions have been investigated under the Stackelberg equilibrium.}.
+Due to results obtained in \cite{SignalingGames} and \cite{tacWorkArxiv}, we know that the encoder policy consists of convex bins at a Nash equilibrium\footnote{We note that, unlike Crawford and Sobel's simultaneous Nash equilibrium formulation, if one considers a Stackelberg formulation (see \cite[p.~133]{basols99} for a definition), then the problem reduces to a classical communication problem since the encoder is then committed a priori and the equilibrium is not quantized; i.e., there exist affine equilibria \cite{tacWorkArxiv,dynamicGameArxiv,CedricWork,akyolITapproachGame,omerHierarchial}.}.
 Namely, at a Nash equilibrium, the encoder must employ quantization policies with the cells $B_i$ in Definition~\ref{def:quantizer} being intervals.